UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/03-manual-scraping.md

 >> only to add the continuation of it.
 In order to tell Scraper extension we are only interested in the
 >> emails, we will have to indicate the data that is in the fourth <td> Table Data Cell Element and add the specific path to
 >> the email address `/a` (anchor element).
 Don't forget the dot (.) or the (*) in the beginning of the Xpath expression.
 As we
->> learned in the previous lesson, it is how you tell the path is in the current context node.
+>> learned in the previous lesson, it is how you tell the path to select the current context node and to match the element node, respectively.
 >>
 >> You can remove the contact column now and copy the output to the clipboard.
 > {: .solution}